nuriamimbreropelegri/exploring_protein_universe_pipeline/README.md

 Documentation of MMseqs2 User Guide: [MMseqs user Guide](https://mmseqs.com/latest/userguide.pdf) Code used to compute the alignment: [Code for: 1.
 Annotation (a: alignment )](https://github.com/nuriamimbreropelegri/TFM/blob/main/Annotation%20of%20ESM%20atlas%20sequences)
 ## CREATE THE ANNOTATED ESM ATLAS DATABASE
-1. Create a database containing 2 columns where in the first appears the tags of the ESM atlas sequences that found a hit in SCOPe and in the second one the corresponding fold or domain: [Database with the tags of the annotated ESM atlas sequences and its corresponding fold](https://github.com/nuriamimbreropelegri/TFM/blob/main/2.%20Annotation%20(b%3A%20assigning%20a%20fold%20to%20ESM%20atlas%20sequences))
+1. Create a database containing 2 columns where in the first appears the tags of the ESM atlas sequences that found a hit in SCOPe and in the second one the corresponding fold or domain: [2.
+Annotation (b: assigning a fold to ESM atlas sequences)](https://github.com/nuriamimbreropelegri/TFM/blob/main/2.%20Annotation%20(b%3A%20assigning%20a%20fold%20to%20ESM%20atlas%20sequences))
 2. Create a database containing the tags and the sequences of those ESM atlas sequences that found a hit in SCOPe.: [Database with tags and sequences of the annotated ESM atlas sequences](